Authority: Executive Vice Chancellor and Provost

 4.2 Standards for Associate Professor

-Associate Professors are to be evaluated to determine if they meet, do not meet, or exceed the expectations of performance in the realms of responsibility set forth in their Statement of Mutual Expectations at the Associate Professor standard as set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
-In light of the SME, they must present evidence that they are maintaining standards for promotion to associate professor as set forth in the Academic Tenure Policy and college and departmental reappointment, promotion and tenure rules.
+Associate Professors are to be evaluated to determine if they meet, do not meet, or exceed the expectations of performance in the realms of responsibility set forth in their Statement of Faculty Responsibilities at the Associate Professor standard as set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
+In light of the SFR, they must present evidence that they are maintaining standards for promotion to associate professor as set forth in the Academic Tenure Policy and college and departmental reappointment, promotion and tenure rules.

 4.3 Standards for Professor

-Professors are to be evaluated to determine if they meet, do not meet, or exceed the expectations of performance in the realms of responsibility set forth in their Statement of Mutual Expectations at the standard set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and procedures.
-In light of the SME, they must present evidence that they are maintaining the standards for promotion to full professor as set forth in the Academic Tenure Policy and college and departmental reappointment, promotion and tenure rules.
+Professors are to be evaluated to determine if they meet, do not meet, or exceed the expectations of performance in the realms of responsibility set forth in their Statement of Faculty Responsibilities at the standard set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and procedures.
+In light of the SFR, they must present evidence that they are maintaining the standards for promotion to full professor as set forth in the Academic Tenure Policy and college and departmental reappointment, promotion and tenure rules.